ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 85  @spawn(placement=[cpu, gpu])
 ```

-Line 85 passes both cpu and gpu to the placement parameter.
+Line 85 passes both CPU and GPU to the placement parameter.
 It means that this task could be scheduled on any architecture available first.
-This task calls matching function variants based on the placed architecture.
+This task calls matching function variants to the target architecture.

 ## Lesson 3-5: Placing Task on CPU Through Data

 Parla allows to place tasks based on data locations.
 If an array data is passed to placement,
-Parla places the task to the device where the data is allocated.
+Parla places the task to the device on which the data is allocated.
 Note that the current Parla runtime supports only numpy and cupy arrays.
-To show different placements depending on data locations passed to placement,
+To show different placements depending on different data locations,
-we declare two element-wise vector addition function with input array parameters.
+we declare two element-wise vector addition functions
+accepting input array parameters.

 ```
-...
 33  @specialzied
 34  def elemwise_add_with_params(x, y):
 ...
 41  @elemwise_add_with_params.variant(gpu)
 42  def elemwise_add_with_params_gpu(x, y):
-...
 ```

 Line 34 declares a CPU function, and line 42 declares a GPU function variant.